What Is A One-Page Website?

 Easier browsing & no dead-ends:

-As all content is on a single page there is no need for multi-layer navigation and there is no risk of the user getting lost or finding a page with little or no content.
+As all content is on a one-page there is no need for multi-layer navigation and there is no risk of the user getting lost or finding a page with little or no content.
 This should speed up the browsing process and reduce the number of decisions users have to make.

 Easier to keep content up-to-date:

 It is much easier to ensure your website is mobile friendly when you only have a single page to optimise.
-Since Google decided to give preference to mobile friendly websites this has probably given a big boost to the appeal of one-page web sites.
+Since Google decided to give preference to mobile friendly websites this has probably given a big boost to the appeal of the one-page website.
 However, if all your content is not accessible by mobile devices (e.g. you use flash for some elements), then this is only a sticking plaster to hide a much bigger problem that needs addressing.